torn8to/odom_ws/README.md

 # Odometry Workspace for Trailblazer Robot
-This workspace contains ROS 2 packages for odometry using the Trailblazer robot platform from the 2023 Hilti SLAM Challenge.
+This workspace contains ROS 2 packages for odometry using the Trailblazer robot and handheld platform from the 2023 Hilti SLAM Challenge.
+These are operated on construction sites which provides a unique challenge with textureless concrete little color variation and repeating identical structures, and variouslighting challenges as many rooms are dark while adjacent ones are lit by the outdoors.

-Is not setup to work with the handheld device also used for data collection in the challenge

 ## lib dependencies
 requires oneapi TBB, eigen, and sophus outside of ros2

 ## TODO
 - [x] IMU ODOM
-- [x] lid_odom working in real time
+- [x] lid_odom working in  near real time
-- [ ] fuse sensor_data
-- [ ] create_depth image_dataset
+- [ ] lidar with pose graph optimization

--- parameter_optimization to fix_speed up

 ## visualizations
 ![Odometry Visualization](media/output.gif)